Knile Davis: Green Bay Packers

 On October 18, 2016, Davis was traded to the Green Bay Packers in exchange for a conditional seventh round draft pick in 2018.
 The trade was made after Packers' running backs Eddie Lacy and James Starks sustained injuries the previous week.
 He was waived by the Packers on October 31, 2016.
 In two games with the Packers, Davis recorded five yards on five carries.

 New York Jets

 Davis was claimed off waivers by the New York Jets on November 1, 2016.
 However, he was waived by the Jets the following day.

-Second stint with Chiefs
+Kansas City Chiefs (second stint)

 On November 5, 2016, Davis was signed by the Chiefs.

 Pittsburgh Steelers

 On March 20, 2017, Davis was signed by the Pittsburgh Steelers.
 He was released on September 2, 2017.

 Chicago Bears

 On August 12, 2018, Davis signed with the Chicago Bears.
 He was released on September 1, 2018.